ARM-software/lisa/doc/workflows/automated_testing.rst

 .. code-block:: sh

-  exekall run lisa,tests --load-db artifacts/VALUE_DB.pickle.xz --load-type '*TestBundle'
+  exekall run lisa.tests --load-db artifacts/VALUE_DB.pickle.xz --load-type '*TestBundle'

 .. tip:: ``--load-db`` can also be used to re-process data from regular